-They say that only a small portion of artists who graduate college with an art degree will ever have a gallery show after their thesis show.
+They say that only a small portion of artists will ever have a gallery show.
 I don’t see painting as a career choice or as something that I could quit doing.
-I dropped out of college a few times and I tried other majors, like civil engineering, but I never stopped painting during my hiatuses.
+I tried other majors, like civil engineering, but I never stopped painting during my hiatuses.
 I’d go crazy if I wasn’t in the middle of painting something.
 I’m always working on a study or preparing something for a show.
 I think I’d be painting regardless of who or what for.

 At one point, I formally renounced and dropped out of college, and then I renounced (and quit) my day job.
 I was quite the elitist.
 I believed that art should be created without the use of modern technology.
 I tried very hard not to work from photographs.
 That was until I met Tom.
 Tom was a 70-year-old figurative oil painter who lived in the studio across the street from mine.
 He was in the exact same school of thought.
 Our favorite subject was figure painting.
 The thing is, Tom had been studying art his whole life, and he was only ‘kinda’ good to put it modestly.
 I remember one conversation, Tom had told me that many of the successful figurative oil painters living today worked from photographs in combination with live models (these people are called hyper-realists), and that many of them use giant computer screens so that they can zoom into any photo and see the details, or change the contrast, or mess with the colors — and Tom made it clear that he was against this method.
 I remember something that my dad told me when we went to a museum and I made fun of a painting for using tape to paint perfect lines.
 He said to me “using tape or not using tape doesn’t really matter, what matters is the final painting”.